 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three types of bargaining survivors of a teenager’s suicide may use to cope.
+-Name three types of bargaining survivors of a teenager’s suicide may use to cope with the trauma.

--Explain four concepts regarding responding to a loved one’s suicide which you may want to explain to a grieving client.
+-Name four concepts regarding responding to a loved one’s suicide which you may want to explain to a grieving client.

--Explain two concepts regarding a client’s move from asking ‘why’ questions about a teenager’s suicide to asking ‘how’ questions.
+-Name two concepts may be implied by a client’s move from asking ‘why’ questions about a teenager’s suicide to asking ‘how’ questions.